 Q: If the conditions in our community or our schools worsen, how will things change?

-A: Students may have to move from in-person learning to virtual learning at some point during the year if health data and/or recommendations from the Chester County Department of Health, PA Department of Health, Delaware County Emergency Management, or the Governor’s Office necessitate closing schools.
+A: Students may have to move from in-person learning to virtual learning at some point during the year if health data and/or recommendations from the Chester County Health Department, PA Department of Health, Delaware County Emergency Management, or the Governor’s Office necessitate closing schools.

 Q: If the conditions in our community improve, how will things change?

-A: The PA Department of Health and the Chester County Department of Health will inform future changes that allow for changes in health and safety protocols in symptom screening, social distancing, and face coverings.
-Procedures such as frequent hand washing and staying home from school if you are sick are best practices that should remain across the School District.
+A: The PA Department of Health and the Chester County Health Department will inform future modifications that allow for changes in health and safety protocols in symptom screening, social distancing, and face coverings.
+Procedures such as frequent handwashing and staying home from school if you are sick are best practices that should remain across the School District.
 Other restrictions could possibly be eased depending upon relevant data and guidance at the time.

 A/B Cohort Schedule Q&A